Seiren Games Network Trading 0% Higher Over Last Week (SERG)

-Seiren Games Network (SERG) traded flat against the dollar during the 24 hour period ending at 16:00 PM Eastern on April 16th.
-One Seiren Games Network token can now be bought for $0.0018 or 0.00000007 BTC on cryptocurrency exchanges.
-Seiren Games Network has a total market cap of $291.90 million and approximately $354.44 worth of Seiren Games Network was traded on exchanges in the last day.
-In the last week, Seiren Games Network has traded 0% higher against the dollar.
+Seiren Games Network (SERG) traded flat against the U.S. dollar during the 24 hour period ending at 9:00 AM Eastern on April 21st.
+Over the last seven days, Seiren Games Network has traded 0% higher against the U.S. dollar.
+Seiren Games Network has a total market capitalization of $291.90 million and approximately $7.78 worth of Seiren Games Network was traded on exchanges in the last day.
+One Seiren Games Network token can currently be purchased for $0.0018 or 0.00000007 BTC on popular exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.